 I could not let go of the grieving,

-For that is a trade I’m not willing,
+For that is a trade I’m not willing to make

-So have I made the threads of your blood.
+So too weave I threads through your blood.

-So shall I too bless the child you love.”
+I shall, of course, bless the child you love.”

 My heart is filled with a promise

 The garments I wear come from threads